saeed2402/bedrock-observability/README.md

 holding invocation logs.

 ## Cost

+Make sure to execute cleanup.sh to have resources deployed removed and stop incurring cost.

 Rough numbers for leaving this running for a month at low traffic volumes: native Bedrock metrics are free, the ~60 custom metric/dimension